-We currently grow more than 30 varieties of peaches, 7 varieties of nectarines, and more than 50 varieties of plums.
-The following alphabetized list includes details of those varieties that have borne fruit.
-Those without any information are young trees, and we will update this list with information as it becomes available.
+We currently grow 35 varieties of peaches, 9 varieties of nectarines, and 22 varieties of plums.
 Many varieties (especially peaches) have similar flavors, so we have only included more detailed notes here where there is something noteworthy to share about a particular variety.
 Please note that many of our fruit varieties are grown in very limited quantities, and may not be available at all farmer's market and CSA pickup locations.

 Forget those icky, flavorless grocery-store plums, and open your mind (and tastebuds!) to the amazing variety of colors, shapes, flavors, and textures of locally-grown plums!
 You're likely to become addicted.
 A few of our plum varieties routinely show up at farmers' markets.
 Many of the varieties, however, are in relatively limited quantities, and will go into the CSA Fruit Share first.